inspec/inspec-aws/docs/resources/aws_shield_subscription.md

 # aws\_shield\_subscription

 Use the `aws_shield_subscription` InSpec audit resource to test properties of a shield subscription.
+This resource is to be used for testing the AWS Shield Advanced subscription for an account.

 ## Syntax